 The northern lights are Mother Nature’s best light show.
 More emotive and spectacular than any New Year’s fireworks spectacle, they’re sure to leave an indelible mark on anyone fortunate enough to cast their eyes toward the sky to see this phenomenon play out.
 And of course, you should be able to catch them in your camera properly.
-Here then are my tips for taking the best photos of the aurora borealis, from a recent trip to Iceland.
+Here then are my tips for taking the best photos of the aurora borealis, from a past trip to Iceland.

 The best things never come easy